Ruth Bader Ginsburg Undergoes Lung Surgery, Has Cancerous Nodules Removed

 The statement, obtained by CNN, also said that “there is no evidence of any remaining disease, nor is there evidence of disease elsewhere in the body.”

 The cancer was unexpectedly found in November after Ginsburg suffered a fall in her office that fractured three of her ribs.
-After the fall, the 85-year-old was hospitalized at the George Washington University Hospital, and during tests it was discovered that the two malignant nodules were growing on her lung.
+After the fall, the 85-year-old was hospitalized at the George Washington University Hospital, and during tests, it was discovered that the two malignant nodules were growing on her lung.

-According to the thoracic surgeon, Valerie W. Rusch, MD, FACS, who treated Ginsburg for the nodules, both of them removed during surgery were found to be malignant on initial pathology evaluation afterwards.
+According to the thoracic surgeon, Valerie W. Rusch, MD, FACS, who treated Ginsburg for the nodules, both of them removed during surgery were found to be malignant on initial pathology evaluation afterward.

 Doctors are confident that the entirety of the nodules was removed during surgery, and scans prior to the operation showed no signs that the cancerous masses had metastasized to other parts of her body yet.